ArnoXf/xmega-pdi-pi2/README.md

 Normally all programming of XMEGA chips is done via a separate programmer, such as the AVRISPmkII.
-When the XMEGA is directly connected to a Raspberry Pi, such as on our RPi-LSR-HAT, there is a need to be able to program it from said Pi, both for initial firmware installation as well as upgrades.
+When the XMEGA is directly connected to a SAMA5D2 board, there is a need to be able to program it both for initial firmware installation as well as upgrades.

 Due to the hard timing constraints imposed by the PDI protocol, this typically necessitates adding a separate micro processor to perform the actual programming (which is just what the external programmers are).
-Thanks to the Raspberry Pi 2 being a multicore chip, it is possible to talk PDI straight to the XMEGA without losing sync.
-This feat does however require boosting the flashing process to realtime priority and effectively it uses an entire core while engaging in PDI.
+As the communication breaks when the frequency drops below ~10khz due to thread handling (even with highest priority) the flashing is done in a loop.

 Features
 --------

-The xmega-pdi-pi2 tool provides the following features:
+The xmega-pdi-sama5d2 tool provides the following features:

   - Chip erase functionality
   - Flashing (page erase+write) of application & boot areas